kupehtci/DOCUMENTATION/SQL/SQL_Pivot table.md

 For this purpose, they need to have a item1_id value and item2_value, in this case `product id` that points to the product and `category_id` that links to category.

-To link the tables correctly and take into account each change between them you can establish Foreigns keys. [[SQL-FOREIGN KEYS]]
+To link the tables correctly and take into account each change between them you can establish Foreigns keys. [[SQL - Foreign Key]]